svgeesus/EuroMPE/voltage-ref-LM399.md

 "Vz changes by 1uV for every deviation of 1uA of zener current from the nominal 1mA"

+"The LM399 is getting rather hot in normal operation.
+So unless really brute force is used the thermal conditions on un-soldering and soldering are not that severe compared to a normal power cycle."
+[Kleinstein, EEVBlog](http://www.eevblog.com/forum/metrology/lt$30-ebay-lm399lt1001-2-55-07-510v-vref-module-hack-step-1-poc/msg1537199/#msg1537199)

 ## Line regulation

 Not directly specified. heater circuit seems to tolerate a large voltage range.